-So why is the supreme martial arts expert going into retirement?
+So why is the supreme martial arts expert going into retirement in 2018?
 It turns out that real-life battles have overtaken on-screen battles, and Norris is needed.
 He’s leaving acting to fight for his family.

 Norris was actually born “Carlos Ray Norris” and wasn’t called “Chuck” until he served in the U.S. Air Force.
 At the same time as sporting the nickname that would accompany him throughout his career, Norris had his first exposure to martial arts.
 He loved it, and trained hard before winning a middleweight karate championship in 1968.

 His star rose swiftly in the karate circuit.
 Norris even opened a studio that became a popular haunt for celebrity clientele.
 Norris counted Steve McQueen, Priscilla Presley, and the Osmonds amongst his clients, the first of whom became a friend and encouraged him into acting.

 Norris appreciated the connection between martial arts and the movies, and with his exemplary skills, it wasn’t long before he landed his first role in the 1968 film The Wrecking Crew.
 His close friend, Bruce Lee, then led him into his role in the cult martial arts action comedy Way of the Dragon.